-If you have a potted olive tree, then you have the flexibility to move it indoors to shelter it from the cold weather.
-However, ensure that when you make the move it is not too drastic for the plant – what this means is that you should not go from a cold temperature to one which is overheated too quickly as this can damage the plant.
+If you have olive trees in pots, then you have the flexibility to move it indoors to shelter it from the cold weather.
+However, ensure that when you make the move it is not too drastic for the plant – what this means is that you should not go from a cold temperature to one which is overheated too quickly, as this can damage the plant.

-Potted olive trees can be left outside until late September, early October, and should then be brought inside until the beginning of May.
+Olive trees that are in pots, can be left outside until late September, early October, and should then be brought inside until the beginning of May.
 However, check the weather forecast and assess the impact that it could have on your plants if you don’t move the plant outside or inside on those recommended dates – as you may find that May is too early, and early October too late for example.
 A cold conservatory, porch which has good natural light or a greenhouse are all suitable to house an olive tree during winter.

 Use fleece protection

 Wrapping your plant in horticultural fleece from December through to February (or longer if cold weather persists) will shield it from freezing temperatures and winds.
 As the fleece traps an air layer underneath it, it is kept a degree higher than the outside temperature, keeping your plant warm.

 Measure the diameter of your plant to assess which size fleece bag you require, or how much you need from a fleece roll.
 You should then place this over the top of the olive tree and pull it downwards until it has covered the stem of the plant.
 You can then secure this with some string at the bottom so that it remains in place.

 Avoid frozen root balls

 If roots become damaged, they will struggle to recover and cause the olive tree to die as they become unable to take in water and suffer from drought.
 As such, olive trees which are planted in the ground require well-drained soil to avoid them from becoming waterlogged, especially in periods where rainy weather occurs.